rdevries-thoughtworks/leap_se/README.md

 render the source files into html files.

 To submit changes, please fork this repo and issue pull requests on github.
+Content and color changes are in Pages, layout and menu in the Amber subdirectory.

 For more information how to use `amber`, see: https://github.com/leapcode/amber.